olimpiadi-informatica/oii-ranking/README.md

 ./preprocess.py
 ```

 Now inside of `./output` there is some preprocessed data.
 In particular, the images of the faces have been normalized by cropping a square in the center and stored in `./output/faces`.
-This processes is not perfect and can be manually tuned by replcaing the images inside that folder. `./preprocess.py` won't overwrite them.
+This process is not perfect and can be manually tuned by replacing the images inside that folder. `./preprocess.py` won't overwrite them.

 #### Render a medal